sakurazz/algorithms-with-illustrations/cornerstone/array.md

 - [libraries]((https://i.imgur.com/VNGOnCx.png))
 - out of bounds
 - sort the array first
-- pre-computation using hashing or a prefix/suffix sum/product
+- pre-computation: hashing or a prefix/suffix sum/product
 - array used as a hashmap
 - sliding window
 - two pointers